aflaxman/dp_2020_census/methods.md

    difficult-to-predict impact of including certain invariants.

 3. We search for bias in the residuals from (1), with our hypothesis that the DP counts are positively biased for areas with low diversity.
+For each geographic area, we constructed a "homogeneity index" by counting the cells of the detailed query histogram that contained a true count of zero, and we examined the bias (mean residual) of the corresponding counts from TopDown stratified by homogeneity index.

 We also compared the median absolute error and empirical privacy loss of TopDown to a simpler, but not-differentially-private approach to